The Patriot Press

 - One bag of whole pecans, I use unsalted, but you can use salted

 Directions: Preheat oven to 325 degrees.
 Line an ungreased baking sheet with pretzels, add an unwrapped rolo on top (you will use the whole pkg of rolos) and bake for 2 minutes (these get hot fast).
-Remove from oven and lightly add a pecan to the top.
+Remove from oven and lightly push a pecan on top.
 Put in the freezer for 10 minutes, then enjoy!